 The key to handling all this is to follow a set process for evaluating new investment options, so you don’t make snap decisions.
 That process should consider things like investment costs, risk and whether the new investment fits with your current holdings.
 One advantage: When a friend, family member or financial salesperson presents you with a can’t-miss investment opportunity, you’ll have a ready excuse for not taking the bait.

-Ross Menke is a certified financial planner and the founder of Lyndale Financial, a fee-only financial planning firm in Nashville, Tennessee.
+Ross Menke is a Certified Financial Planner.
 He strives to provide clear and concise advice, so his clients can achieve their life goals.
-Ross’s previous blogs include No Money Down, Cut It Out and Too Familiar.
+Ross’s previous articles include No Money Down, Cut It Out and Too Familiar.
 Follow Ross on Twitter @RossVMenke.